wandb/weave/docs/docs/reference/gen_notebooks/parse_arxiv_papers.md

 ```

 :::note
-You can also checkout OpenAI's [Prompt engineering guide](https://platform.openai.com/docs/guides/prompt-engineering) for more details on writing good prompts for models like GPT-4o.
+You can checkout OpenAI's [Prompt engineering guide](https://platform.openai.com/docs/guides/prompt-engineering) for more details on writing effective prompts for models like GPT-4o.
 :::

 Next, we patch the OpenAI client to return structured outputs.